 Pitra Paksha or Shraadha – Ancestral Hindu Traditions

 Pitra Paksha (पित्र पक्ष), also known as “Shraadh (श्राध)” or “Mahalaya (महालय)”, is a fortnight (fourteen days) dedicated to paying homage to our departed ancestors.
 It is observed during the dark fortnight of Ashwin or Aswayauja and usually occurs in September/October.
-The last day of the Pitra Paksha is known as “Mahalaya Amavasya” (September 23rd 2014) – the great night of the new moon or Amavasya.
+The last day of the Pitra Paksha is known as “Mahalaya Amavasya” (October 12th 2015) – the final night of the waning phase of the moon or Amavasya.
 It is perhaps the most significant day of this fortnight as the ceremonies conducted on this day are considered to be the most beneficial to the “Pitra” or the ancestors.

 According to Hindu tradition, the “Shraadh” (derived from the word “Shraddha”, which means “any action performed with utmost faith and devotion”) performed for our ancestors invokes great blessings for the one performing the recommended rituals.
 The rituals consist of performing pujas for our ancestors on the particular day(s) or tithi(s) of their death as mapped to the days of this fortnight.
 The puja is followed by a traditional feast for the pandits or priest performing the puja.
 In addition, one may choose to donate food, clothing and money to the pandits as charity or shraddha.